Approximate Completely Positive Semidefinite Factorizations and their Ranks: Introduction

-Our main result yields an approximation of completely positive semidefinite matrices of relatively small completely positive semidefinite rank.
+In this work, we show that every completely positive semidefinite matrix attains an approximation of completely positive semidefinite matrices of relatively small completely positive semidefinite rank.
 This rank of the approximation depends on the size $n$, the accuracy of the approximation, and a certain complexity of the initial matrix.
 However, most importantly, it does not depend on its completely positive semidefinite rank.
 We provide two such results, one being better for fixed approximation error and $n$ very large, the other better for fixed $n$ and small approximation error.

 The main ingredients of our proof are the {\it Approximate Carath\'eodory Theorem} and the {\it Johnson-Lindenstrauss Lemma}.
 We will first approximate the initial matrix, using the Approximate Carath\'eodory Theorem.
-This application will already establish the first upper bound.
+This first step will already establish the first upper bound.
 In a second step, we will then further improve the approximation by applying the Johnson-Lindenstrauss Lemma to the eigendecomposition of the positive semidefinite matrices in the representation.
 This will reduce the linear dependence on $n$ of the upper bound to a logarithmic dependence, and so establish the second upper bound.
+We only show the existence of an approximate decomposition and do not explicitly construct an approximation, since the Johnson-Lindenstrauss Lemma follows from a probabilistic existence argument.

-Section \ref{Sec:Not} contains the essential preliminary material and an explanation of the fact why the completely positive semidefinite rank cannot be bounded by $n$ alone.
+Section \ref{Sec:Not} contains the essential preliminary material and reviews known results about the non-closedness of the cone of completely positive semidefinite matrices.
 Section \ref{Sec:Main} then contains our main result and some examples.